perlun/halleluja.nu/_posts/2002-03-09-jesus-din-kvinnokampe.md

 stycke från en författare som jag tycker väldigt mycket
 om:

-<em>The Incarnation was the union of Deity and humanity in
-the Babe of Bethlehem.
+> The Incarnation was the union of Deity and humanity in the Babe of Bethlehem.<br>
-It was Love\'s intrusion in the realm of selfishness.
+> It was Love's intrusion in the realm of selfishness.<br>
-The long anticipated had at last arrived.
+> The long anticipated had at last arrived.<br>
-God was
-united with humanity.
+> God was united with humanity.<br>
-The intrusion was not with an army... it was in the form of a dainty Babe.
+> The intrusion was not with an army... it was in the form of a dainty Babe.<br>
-It was like love, a helplesspless thing.
+> It was like love, a helpless thing.<br>
-They called His Name Jesus.
+> They called His Name Jesus.<br>
-That Name has filled the ages
-with songs and melodies.
+> That Name has filled the ages with songs and melodies.<br>
-It has brought courage to the defeated;
-liberty to the slave; strength to the weak; healing to the sick; and Eternal Life to the world.
+> It has brought courage to the defeated; liberty to the slave; strength to the weak; healing to the sick; and Eternal Life to the world.<br>
-That Babe who gave Mary her first great joy in that little town of Bethlehem, restored to woman the crown that she lost in the Garden of Eden.
+> That Babe who gave Mary her first great joy in that little town of Bethlehem, restored to woman the crown that she lost in the Garden of Eden.<br>
-She was man\'s help-meet, she
-became his slave after the Fall.
+> She was man's help-meet, she became his slave after the Fall.<br>
-Jesus gave her hope, equality, and made her the queen of the heart of the New Creation.
+> Jesus gave her hope, equality, and made her the queen of the heart of the New Creation.

-(EW
+>
-Kenyon, What Happened From The Cross To The Throne, sid.18)</em>
+> (EW Kenyon, What Happened From The Cross To The Throne, sid.18)</em>

 När jag för första gången läste detta gick det upp